jamesmml/jamesmml/README.md

 # Hello, my name is James👋

-I am an Applied Mathematics, Engineering, and Physics major passionate about AI/ML and data science.
+I am an Applied Mathematics, Engineering, and Physics (AMEP) major — an interdisciplinary program — passionate about ML and data science.

 I’m building a strong foundation in applied mathematics, engineering, and physics through my coursework to support this passion.
-My goal is to leverage my scientific background to develop innovative solutions in AI/ML and data science.
+My goal is to leverage my scientific background to develop innovative solutions in ML and data science.

 - 🔭 Currently working on projects involving Python, machine learning, and computational math.
 - 🌱 Learning more about deep learning, model deployment, and OOP.